2016 United States presidential election in Missouri: Polling

 Republican Donald Trump won every pre-election poll conducted here except one.
 Trump won most polls by high single digits or low double digits.
 The average of the last three polls had Donald Trump leading Democrat Hillary Clinton 50% to 39%.

 Predictions

-The following are final 2016 predictions from various organizations for Missouri as of Election Day.
+The following are final 2016 predictions from various organizations for Missouri as of election day.

 Results

-The statewide election results were as follows.
+The Statewide election results were as follows.
 The total vote count was 2,828,266.

 By county

 By congressional district

-Trump won 6 of 8 congressional districts.
+Trump won six of eight congressional districts.

+Analysis

+Although Trump's victory in the state was expected, Missouri had one of the larger shifts towards Trump, shifting rightward by 9%.
+Trump's 18.5% margin of victory in Missouri was the largest for a Republican since Ronald Reagan in 1984.

+The state was once considered a bellwether, voting for the winner of every presidential election from 1904 to 2004 (except for 1956), and almost voting for Obama in 2008.

+Consistent with Trump's largest gains in 2016 being among whites without college degrees in the Midwest, Upland South, and Northern United States, some counties in Missouri swung by margins upwards of 25% towards Trump.
+Trump particularly gained ground in the Lead Belt.

+Despite Clinton losing the state, she did make some gains in college-educated counties, particularly Boone County, home to Columbia, Missouri and the University of Missouri.
+Clinton also gained in the Kansas City metropolitan area and St. Louis metropolitan area.
+Tim Kaine, Clinton's running mate, had received his Bachelor's degree at the University of Missouri.